 When planning for Japan, I knew I wanted to try to get a good overview of the “best of the best” of the country.
 So I knew that would have to include Tokyo and Kyoto but filling in the blanks was a challenge as there just wasn't that much online to go on.
 It was a lot harder than other countries in part due to the difference in language and lack of English based sites.
-Restaurants were also a hard part to figure out as I didn't really want to rely only on TripAdvisor's biases so luckily in Shanghai I was able to ask a Japanese classmate and her friend for some suggestions which worked out well.
+Restaurants were also a hard part to figure out as I didn't really want to rely only on TripAdvisor's biases.
+Luckily, I reached out to a local Japanese friend for real local recommendations and she was able to provide a ton of suggestions which worked out well.

-The overall trip to Japan was a huge success as we got a combination of incredible foods (the big thing we looked forward to everyday), culture, history, outdoors and everything that goes with the big city of Tokyo.
-I will say though that it was extremely hot and sticky during August.
-That certainly weighed down on us on the day to day and found ourselves a lot more tired than usual.
+The overall trip to Japan was a huge success as we got a combination of delicious foods, culture, history, outdoors and everything that goes with the big city of Tokyo.
+I will say though that it was extremely hot and sticky in August.
+That certainly weighed down on us on the day to day and found ourselves much more tired than usual.

 If you've got 10-12 days only in Japan and want to see some of the best of the best, then you're in the right place.
 Read on!

 - Where to stay in Tokyo – a neighbourhood guide

 Where to stay in Japan?